Tipusultan199/encoder/README.md

 Each category becomes a separate binary feature, and only one feature is 1 (hot) while the others are 0 (cold).
 One-hot encoding is useful for nominal variables without any inherent order.
 Example: Encoding the categories "red", "green", "blue" as [1, 0, 0], [0, 1, 0], [0, 0, 1].

+*** The dummy variable trap refers to the issue of multicollinearity that arises when using one-hot encoding.
+It occurs when one or more variables can be predicted perfectly from the others.
+In the case of one-hot encoding, the trap happens when one category can be inferred from the remaining categories.

+To handle the dummy variable trap, you need to drop one of the encoded columns for each categorical feature.
+This ensures that the remaining columns are linearly independent and avoids multicollinearity in your model.

+import pandas as pd

+# Load the dataset
+df = pd.read_csv('dataset.csv')

+# Categorical column to encode
+column_to_encode = 'color'

+# Perform one-hot encoding
+encoded_columns = pd.get_dummies(df[column_to_encode], prefix=column_to_encode, drop_first=True)

+# Drop the original categorical column
+df.drop(column_to_encode, axis=1, inplace=True)

+# Concatenate the encoded columns with the original dataset
+df = pd.concat([df, encoded_columns], axis=1)

+# Print the modified dataset
+print(df)

 Ordinal Encoder:

 Ordinal encoding is used for encoding ordinal categorical variables.